lynnlangit/learning-data-mesh/README.md

 # Learning Data Mesh

 Repo with resources for learning Data Mesh implementations and patterns

+NOTE: To request to join the upcomming book club, please DM me with your email (for a Slack invite) on Linked In.

 ## Links